Bodata/leaflet-measure/README.md

-# Leaflet::Measurement
+# Leaflet::Measure

-This is a gem to add the measurements plugin for leaflet to a rails project.
+This is a gem to add the measure plugin for leaflet to a rails project.

 It does not have any additions, just makes the code available to the assets pipeline.